Code generation for Arduino (Crossroads)

 ylabel!("Значения")

-The graph shows the change of variables.
+The displayed graph shows the change in variables.
 The calculation period in the model is set to 1 second.
-Changes in the state variables of the sections of traffic and pedestrian traffic lights traffic_lights and crosswalk_lights by values and duration correspond to the time diagram
+Changing the state variables of sections of automobile and pedestrian traffic lights traffic_lights and crosswalk_lights the values and duration correspond to the time chart

 Uploading code to Arduino